joseantonio2001/secure_framework/README.md

 -   HTML tags (e.g., `<h1>`, `<b>`) are stripped from user input before being saved to the database.
 -   Malicious script tags (`<script>`) are completely removed to prevent XSS attacks.
 -   Sanitization is correctly applied to all relevant fields (e.g., title and content) when creating and updating a resource.

+#### Content Security Policy (CSP) Tests
+-   Asserts that the `Content-Security-Policy` HTTP header is present and sent with every response.
+-   Confirms that the policy is strict and does not contain the dangerous `'unsafe-inline'` directive for scripts or styles.
+Verifies that the specific, secure `sha256` hashes for Turbo functionality are included in the policy.

 ### Running the Test Suite